LogoLogo

 editable, password

-Context menu of text/password input fields in WebExtension windows, web tabs or message display tabs.
+Add entries to the context menu of text/password input fields in WebExtension windows, web tabs or message display tabs.

 Limited to content areas.

-Context menu of embedded images, audio or video players in WebExtension windows, web tabs or message display tabs.
+Add entries to the context menu of embedded images, audio or video players in WebExtension windows, web tabs or message display tabs.
 Limited to content areas.

 Limited to content areas.